jacksonrodri/vote_abroad/content/rls/nj.md

 * Ballot Request: email, fax or postal mail~
 * Ballot Return: email, fax or postal mail~ ~

-~ NJ currently allows overseas voters to submit their registration and ballot request forms by email or fax **without** the need to send in the original form by postal mail.
+~ NJ will now permit overseas voters to submit their registration and ballot request forms by email or fax **without** the need to send in the original form by postal mail.

 ~ ~ For ballot return only, if a voter returns their ballot by email or by fax, you must also postal mail the original document as well.